10% off for first time customers! Use code “daytrypfirst” at checkout.

 Weight Loss Efficacy: Which Helps You Lose More?

-When comparing phentermine or semaglutide for pure weight loss results, semaglutide has shown dramatically greater efficacy in clinical trials.
+When comparing phentermine or semaglutide for pure weight loss results, semaglutide has shown greater efficacy in clinical trials.
 Here’s a look at the numbers:

-- Semaglutide’s weight loss results: In a landmark 68-week trial, patients on semaglutide 2.4 mg weekly (Wegovy) lost around 15% of their body weight on average.
+• Semaglutide’s weight loss results: In a landmark 68-week trial, patients on semaglutide 2.4 mg weekly (Wegovy) lost around 15% of their body weight on average.
 This was far superior to the placebo group.
 In fact, the National Institutes of Health noted that at the full obesity-treatment dose, semaglutide yields “about 15% of initial body weight” lost, whereas most older obesity drugs produce only about 5–10% weight loss.
 Even more impressively, roughly one-third of people on semaglutide achieved ≥20% weight loss – an amount approaching results seen with bariatric surgery.
 This is a game-changer in obesity treatment, making semaglutide the most effective weight loss medication on the market as of its approval.

-- Phentermine’s weight loss results: Phentermine can certainly help with short-term weight loss, but the magnitude is more modest.
+• Phentermine’s weight loss results: Phentermine can certainly help with short-term weight loss, but the magnitude is more modest.
 Over 3 to 6 months, average weight loss with phentermine is on the order of only 3–7% of initial body weight.
 (For example, a 200-pound person might lose ~10–14 lbs after several months on phentermine.)
 Some studies show that about 5–10% weight loss is achievable in the best-case scenarios with diet and exercise combined.
-This is considered clinically meaningful, but falls far short of semaglutide’s outcomes.
-In fact, an NIH review pointed out that prior to 2021, available weight-loss medications (like phentermine and others) produced only “modest” weight reductions of ~3–9% on average.
+This is considered clinically meaningful, but it falls far short of semaglutide’s outcomes.
+In fact, an NIH review pointed out that before 2021, available weight-loss medications (like phentermine and others) produced only “modest” weight reductions of ~3–9% on average.
 So phentermine can help jump-start a diet, but it’s less likely to produce the transformative weight loss that semaglutide often does.

 It’s worth noting that phentermine’s effects also tend to plateau after a few months – people often stop losing weight as their body adapts to the stimulant.
 By contrast, semaglutide’s trials showed continued weight reduction for over a year.
 In real-world use, semaglutide patients often lose significant weight over 6–12 months and can keep it off with ongoing therapy.